adamb/pwall/README.md

 ### How to Run the Cron Worker

+0. **Make sure wrangler is up to do date**:
+   - % npm install -g wrangler

 1. **Development**:
    - Run `wrangler dev --test-scheduled --log-level info` in your terminal to start a development server.
 This will say that it doesn't support cron triggers.
 So you have to trigger it manually with curl.
    - In another terminal run `curl "http://localhost:8787/__scheduled?cron=*+*+*+*+*"`